-For almost 20 years, this was known as the Weeks Air Museum until founder Kermit Weeks moved his private collection of planes to Polk City, and created Fantasy of Flight.
-A group of flight enthusiasts then banded together and reopened this place in 2001 under a different name.
-Still loaded with lots of classic and military aircraft, such as a B-26 that flew in the Bay of Pigs invasion, the site brands itself a 'living museum', in honour of aviators and veterans.
-(Meaning: these babies can still fly.)
-Every Saturday at 11am, weather permitting, you can come and watch the planes take to the sky for some formation flying.
+For almost 20 years this was known as the Weeks Air Museum, until founder Kermit Weeks moved his private collection of planes to Polk City and created Fantasy of Flight.
+A group of flight enthusiasts then reopened the place in 2001 under a different name.
+Still loaded with lots of classic and military aircraft, such as a B-26 that flew in the Bay of Pigs invasion, the site brands itself a "living museum" in honour of aviators and veterans.
+Translation: these babies can still fly and often do.
+Formation flights mainly take place on weekends; call ahead for information.

 |Venue name:||Wings Over Miami Air Museum||Contact:|

 at SW 143rd Avenue

 |Price:||Admission $10; $6–$7 reductions; free under-6s|